W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/iii-the-altar-of-god/index.md

 {% if showCommentary %}
 :::details Commentary
 (1–4) The Atonement undoes guilt simply by moving past it to the guiltlessness underneath. …our forgiveness of each other is the means through which God reminds us that we are guiltless as His Children.
 This is the Holy Spirit’s plan of the Atonement: I acknowledge the guiltlessness of the Son of God in you, and this awareness, shared with you in my mind, teaches me that that guiltlessness is what I am as well.
-(Wapnick, A.V.I., p.
+(Wapnick, AVI, p.
 146.)

 (7) This sensitivity [to our deepest self], however, can become a two-edged sword.
 On the one hand, it allows us to turn over to Jesus our ego temptations, but on the other, it causes us to react even to the slightest ego stirrings.
 What really happens is that things we would have never noticed before now stick out like sore thumbs, a situation where “the mind becomes increasingly sensitive to what the mind would once have regarded as very minor intrusions of discomfort”.
-(Wapnick, F.A.J., p.260.)
+(Wapnick, FAJ, p.260.)
 :::
 {% endif %}